 One of the many benefits of OKRs is the idea of stretch, or moonshot goals—of pushing employees to stretch boundaries, innovate, and set out to tackle ambitious goals.
 To do this, we use OKRs to create challenging, and rather uncomfortable goals, expecting employees will not reach 100%, but rather, by hitting 70-80%, they have achieved more than they would have otherwise.
 That said, stretch goals should always be challenging but not impossible to achieve.

-2. Coupling OKRs or goals with employee compensation or performance management
+2. Coupling OKRs or goals with employee compensation

 3. The set and forget mindset doesn't work with OKRs

 OKRs are meant to be flexible and iterative.
 They are always on-going and require weekly check-in cadences, along with quarterly and annual planning cycles.
 This means, the days of setting a goal and forgetting it until the end of the quarter are gone.
 Instead, OKRs are planned, rolled out, and discussed and measured weekly.
 Much like the agile sprints development has used for years, OKRs bring the agile method of goal-setting to the rest of the organization.